[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 - If you want your subject to smile, try to induce it indirectly

-So far, we have introduced various ways of thinking and methods, but ultimately, the most important thing is to have "pattern"
+So far, I've introduced various ways of thinking and techniques, but ultimately,"style"the most important thing is to have

 As a first step, I would be happy if you would try out a communication method that you feel suits you